OliverChiambah/WebTech_Final_project/README.md

 A website for CharityLife Foundation.
 CharityLife Foundation is an organization that takes care of refugees.

 # Setup
-To run this code on your local machine, intall Xampp if not installed.
+To run this code on your local machine, install Xampp if not installed.

 Clone this repository into your local machine and copy the folder to htdocs under the Xampp folder.